dahlia/fedify/docs/tutorial/microblog.md

 The property values filled when creating the `Note` object have the following
 roles:

- -  Putting `ctx.getActorUri(values.handle)` in the `attribution` property indicates that the author of this post is the actor we created.
+ -  Putting `ctx.getActorUri(values.identifier)` in the `attribution` property indicates that the author of this post is the actor we created.

  -  Putting `PUBLIC_COLLECTION` in the `to` property indicates that this post is a public post.

- -  Putting `ctx.getFollowersUri(values.handle)` in the `cc` property indicates that this post is delivered to followers, but this itself doesn't have much meaning.
+ -  Putting `ctx.getFollowersUri(values.identifier)` in the `cc` property indicates that this post is delivered to followers, but this itself doesn't have much meaning.

 Now, let's try entering the post's permalink
 <https://temp-address.serveo.net/users/johndoe/posts/1> (replace with your